Clubs and Organizations

 Join a safe venue where students play and compete in digital games, like Smash Bros, and participate in contests and competitions.
 Bring your portable console, like Nintendo Switch.
 Meet new people IRL and climb the leaderboard!

-Moderator: Mrs. Davis (bdavis@bishopoconnell.org)
+Moderator: Mrs. Aboelenin (saboelenin@bishopoconnell.org)

 Moderator: Mr. Gonzalez (jgonzalez@bishopoconnell.org)